 Alternative work arrangements allow injured employees to work in another role while they heal.
 Modified work arrangements give employees an opportunity to stay in their role during treatment but in a limited capacity.
 For example, a person with carpal tunnel syndrome who types for most of the day may be able to participate in modified work by wearing a brace and typing for a limited number of hours.

 Employers are required to comply with work restrictions that are ordered by a work injury doctor.
 If your physician suggested work restrictions that your employer is not accommodating, contact our legal team.

 The pain you feel may be linked to the work you do.
 By contacting an attorney to discuss your claim, you can ensure you remain eligible for maximum workers’ comp benefits.
-The Georgia workers’ compensation lawyers at the Law Offices Nathaniel F. Hansford, LLC have 20+ years’ combined experience and have recovered million-dollar results.
-Whatever your repetitive stress injury may be, we can help you get the help you need.
+The Georgia workers’ compensation lawyers at the Hansford McDaniel LLC have 20+ years of combined experience and have recovered million-dollar results.
+Whatever your repetitive motion injury may be, we can help you get the help you need.